GGGimena/git-test/README.md

-# git-test >> README.md
-git init
-git add README.md
-git commit -m first commit
-git branch -M main
-git remote add origin https://github.com/<GGGimena>/git-test.git git push -u origin main

-some TExt modificatuions from Cursor
+some TExt modifications from Cursor